-For example, a six-inch submarine sandwich made with cold cuts averages 1,127 mg of sodium, or 49% of the RDI (
+For example, a 6-inch submarine sandwich made with cold cuts averages 1,127 mg of sodium, or 49% of the RDI (

 You can significantly cut back on sodium, by choosing unprocessed sandwich toppings, such as grilled chicken breast with sliced avocado and tomato.

-Packaged broths and stocks — used as the base for soups and stews or to flavor meat and vegetable dishes — are notoriously high in salt.
+Packaged broths and stocks, which are used as the base for soups and stews or to flavor meat and vegetable dishes, are notoriously high in salt.